excalidraw/excalidraw/src/packages/excalidraw/README.md

 #### `theme`

 This prop controls Excalidraw's theme.
-When supplied, the value takes precedence over `intialData.appState.theme`, the theme will be fully controlled by the host app, and users won't be able to toggle it from within the app.
-You can use [`THEME`](#THEME-1) to specify the theme.
+When supplied, the value takes precedence over `intialData.appState.theme`, the theme will be fully controlled by the host app, and users won't be able to toggle it from within the app unless specified by `UIOptions.canvasActions.theme` in which case, this prop will control Excalidraw's default theme with ability to allow theme switching handed over to `UIOptions.canvasActions.theme`.You can use [`THEME`](#THEME-1) to specify the theme.

 #### `name`